TSHR binds TSH/Thyrostimulin

 The layout of this reaction may differ from that in the pathway view due to the constraints in pathway layout

-Thyroid-stimulating hormone (TSH, thyrotropin) is a dimeric glycoprotein synthesized and secreted by thyrotrope cells in the anterior pituitary gland.
+Thyroid-stimulating hormone (TSH, thyrotropin) binds thyrotropin receptor (TSHR) on the basolateral membrane of thyroid cells (Nagayama Y et al., 1989).
+The mature TSHR can be either a single chain peptide or a dimer of two subunits linked by disulfide bridges that also exist in the single chain form.
+In many scores of experiments, the proportion of single-chain TSHR on the cell surface persists in the 30–50% range (reviewed by Rapoport & McLachlan, 2015).
+As the boundaries of the subunits are unclear we use the single chain form of TSHR.
+TSH is a dimeric glycoprotein synthesized and secreted by thyrotrope cells in the anterior pituitary gland.
 TSH regulates the endocrine function of the thyroid gland, mediating the release of the hormones thyroxine (T4) and triiodothyronine (T3).
-Thyrostimulin is a dimer of Glycoprotein hormone alpha-2 (GPHA2) and Glycoprotein hormone beta-5(GPHB5), comprising the a fifth glycoprotein hormone (Nakabayashi et al. 2002), a more potent ligand for the TSH receptor than TSH which has a wider tissue distribution (Huang et al. 2016).
-These effects are mediated by the TSH receptor (Nagayama Y et al, 1989), found primarily on thyroid follicular cells.
-The activated receptor couples with the G protein alpha-s subunit (Allgeier A et al 1994) which activates adeylate cyclase and increases intracellular cAMP levels.
+Thyrostimulin is a dimer of Glycoprotein hormone alpha-2 (GPHA2) and Glycoprotein hormone beta-5(GPHB5), comprising the fifth glycoprotein hormone (Nakabayashi et al., 2002), a more potent ligand for the TSH receptor than TSH which has a wider tissue distribution (Huang et al., 2016).

 Literature References